 In addition to the testimonies, local historians in Bodzentyn and other Polish residents, including the Parish Priest, have made valuable contributions.

-To create Bodzentyn.net, the Editor has received grants four times from the Foundation of Helge Ax: son Johnson.
-The first version of the Site was programmed by Linda Holmkratz.
-Initially, the Editor also got some technical and expert advice from Scandinavian Photo.
+To cover travel expenses and translation costs related to research and publication of articles at Bodzentyn.net, the Editor has received grants six times from the Foundation of Helge Ax: son Johnson in 2009, 2010, 2011, 2021, 2022 and 2023.
+Linda Holmkratz programmed the first version of the Site.
+Initially, the Editor also got technical and expert advice from Scandinavian Photo.

 The current Site, published in August 2021, is the fourth version of Bodzentyn.net.